CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/12-Rclone2.0.md

 teaching: 1
 exercises: 1
 question:
-- "How do I move data from my machine to Globus?"
+- "How do I Configure Rclone?"
 - "How do I move data from Globus to my machine?"
 objectives:
 - "Move sample data from a repository to Globus, then to your computer to Globus"